Pitmaster BBQ Catering in Chinatown, Pennsylvania

 Ran the guest count and setup details against the venue layout to make sure service stays realistic.

-Why Access Planning Matters in Chinatown, Pennsylvania
+Why This Review Matters in Chinatown, Pennsylvania

 A useful BBQ quote should be tied to the real event, not a generic package.
 This review helps keep the service plan grounded in timing, access, guest flow, documentation needs, and the kind of food experience the host is trying to create.